Variational Inference

 train_unstandardized = copy(train)

-# Standardize both datasets.
+# Standardise both datasets.

-std_train = standardize(Matrix(train))
+std_train = standardise(Matrix(train))

-std_test = standardize(Matrix(test), Matrix(train))
+std_test = standardise(Matrix(test), Matrix(train))

 # Save dataframe versions of our dataset.